 To ensure that doesn’t happen to you, we’ve put together some guidelines to help you find the right candidates during your hiring campaign.
 If you already have your employees and you’re converting to a remote setup, you might want to consider how current employees fit into this change.

-How to Hire a Remote Team That’s Reliable
+How to Hire Remote Workers Who Are Reliable

 As with any employment opportunity you offer, you’ll need to target certain characteristics and traits that signify someone is reliable for remote work.
 Hiring the best remote workers for your company is about identifying the characteristics needed to complete the work well and on-time.